 - Fiber Rich: Sweet potatoes can provide some much-needed help in the digestion department.
 Keep the skin on when baking your next sweet potato.
 The skin is full of fiber to help keep your digestive system regular.

 While sweet potatoes carry multiple health benefits from a Western perspective, Traditional Chinese Medicine (TCM) delves a bit deeper into healing properties based on the essence of the food.
 According to the Five Element Theory, colors and tastes of foods are connected with the energetic functions of certain organs.
+A food’s essence is also linked to where and how it is grown, as well as the time it takes for the plant to fully mature in Nature.

 Sweet potatoes are traditionally good for healthy digestion.
-Their color (yellow/orange), taste (sweet), and essence (as root vegetables) benefit the Stomach and Spleen, the organs associated with Earth and digestion.
+Their color (yellow/orange), taste (sweet), and essence (as slow-growing root vegetables) benefit the Stomach and Spleen, the organs associated with Earth and digestion.
 The Late Summer is the time when the Stomach and Spleen’s energy is dominant.
 Eating sweet potatoes and other Stomach-loving foods at this time of the year will help support your body and align your energies with that of Nature.

 From both a Western and an Eastern perspective, sweet potatoes are chock-full of beneficial properties.
 They’re also tasty and versatile.
 You can roast them, mash them, add them to soups and casseroles, bake them in pies, and enjoy them in many other ways—sweet or savory.